Adding a ML Inference Pipeline

-1. Adding quantization function to the pre-processing pipeline
+1. Adding a quantization function to the pre-processing pipeline

-3. Overview of VVAS Plugins used for smart camera
+3. Overview of VVAS plug-ins used for SmartCam

 Machine Learning Pre-processing

-In machine learning, data preprocessing is integral in converting input data into a clean data set.
+In machine learning, data pre-processing is integral in converting input data into a clean data set.
 A machine learning application receives data from multiple sources using multiple formats; this data needs to be transformed into a format feasible for analysis before being passed to an AI model.
-The Xilinx Vitis Vision accelerated library can help users preprocess image data before being fed to different deep neural networks (DNNs).
+The AMD Vitis Vision accelerated library can help you pre-process image data before being feeding it to different deep neural networks (DNNs).

 • CSC converts the incoming images from one color space to another.
 One example would be converting the NV12 image from a webcam to the RGB/BGR format expected by the neural network.